 The easiest way to grow sempervivum plants is to separate their offsets.
 These will be clones of the parent and have a jump start on life.
 Of course, you can also purchase nursery plants too.

 Sempervivum Care and Maintenance

-Sempervivum plants prefer well-draining compost with 25 to 50 % sand or other grit.
-They may grow in trays, in ground, or on wood or in rock piles.
+Sempervivum plants prefer well-draining compost with 25 to 50% sand or other grit.
+They may grow in trays, in ground, on wood, or in rock piles.
 Once established, the plant’s need no further care – in most cases.

-The majority of sempervivum are frost hardy but it you prefer to grow a variety that is not, plant it in a pot or flat and move indoors for winter.
+The majority of sempervivum are frost hardy but if you prefer to grow a variety that is not, plant it in a pot or flat and move indoors for winter.